He Loves to Fly and He D'ohs: Plot

-Both the episode and the season take place two months after the events of the movie in the newly restored Springfield.
+Both the episode and season take place two months after the events of the movie and the rebuild of Springfield.
 During a visit to the Springfield Mall, Mr. Burns falls into a fountain while trying to take a penny from it.
 Homer arrives to pull him out, saving his life.
 Burns offers to take Homer out to dinner as a reward; when Homer expresses a liking for Chicago-style pizza, the two fly to Chicago in Burns' luxuriously appointed private plane.
 Homer enjoys the trip and the dinner, but soon becomes depressed because he does not have a plane of his own.

 To raise Homer's spirits, Marge hires life coach Colby Kraus to work with him.
 Colby discovers that Homer is only good at bowling and urges him to wear his bowling shoes everywhere in order to boost his self-confidence.
 The strategy succeeds, and a revitalized Homer soon receives job interview invitations from several companies.
 He decides to interview only at Handyman's Choice, a copper tubing manufacturer, because the position would require him to take business trips on the company jet.

 In the days following the interview, Homer confidently leaves the house each morning, but drives past Handyman's Choice and spends the day at a nearby Krusty Burger.
 Bart finds him there during a class field trip, and Homer admits that he did not get the job because he knows nothing about copper tubing and manhandled the CEO in an attempt to hire him.
 Bart urges Homer to tell Marge the truth, but upon hearing her happy voice on the phone, Homer cannot bring himself to disappoint her.
 Instead, he charters a brief private jet flight for himself and Marge, intending to tell her the truth during the trip.
 Before he can do so, though, the plane hits turbulence and Homer and Marge find the pilot passed out from heroin use.
 They struggle to pull the plane up and keep from crashing into the ocean, and Marge frantically calls Colby for advice.
 His motivation guides Homer to land the plane safely at the airport, but Homer accidentally steers it into the ocean while trying to taxi back to the terminal.
 He and Marge are airlifted to safety, and he decides to go back to work at the power plant, seeing private jet travel as dangerous.